mui/mui-x/docs/data/data-grid/pagination/pagination.md

 - Add an `onPageChange` callback to load the rows when the page changes

 Since `rowCount` prop is used to compute the number of available pages, switching it to `undefined` during loading reset page to zero.
-To avoid this problem, we recommend to keep the previous value of `rowCount` during the loading as follow:
+To avoid this problem, we recommend to keep the previous value of `rowCount` while loading as follow:

 ```jsx
 const [rowCountState, setRowCountState] = React.useState(rowCount);